jnozzi/cocoadev.com/markdown/LocalizationTips.md

 Here is a localization tip.
-Instead of using hard coded strings in your source files, use the General/NSLocalizedString* macros:
+Instead of using hard coded strings in your source files, use the NSLocalizedString* macros:

-General/NSLocalizedString(key, comment)
+NSLocalizedString(key, comment)
-General/NSLocalizedStringFromTable(key, tbl, comment)
+NSLocalizedStringFromTable(key, tbl, comment)
-General/NSLocalizedStringFromTableInBundle(key, tbl, bundle, comment) General/NSLocalizedStringWithDefaultValue(key, tbl, bundle, value, comment)
+NSLocalizedStringFromTableInBundle(key, tbl, bundle, comment) NSLocalizedStringWithDefaultValue(key, tbl, bundle, value, comment)